 Further details are available from the BSA website.

 The RAEng provides a number of awards and fellowships for professional development.
 Full details can be found on the RAEng website.

 Royal Society Grants

 A range of grants and fellowships is available from the Royal Society

 The National Science Foundation promotes and advances scientific progress in the United States by competitively awarding grants for research and education in the sciences, mathematics and engineering.
 To get the latest information about programme deadlines, to download copies of NSF publications, and to access abstracts of awards, visit the NSF website.

 Federation of European Materials Societies (FEMS) Awards

-Nominations for the following awards should be submitted according to the guidelines set out at the FEMS website.
+Nominations for FEMS awards should be submitted according to the guidelines set out on the FEMS website.